RhinoRhys/radarr-collections/README.md

 #### Reduced update scan

 As new movies don't come out very often, running with the `-u` options allows you to check collections for newly added movies in Radarr without rechecking the saved collections or your monitored people.
-This is an ideal scan mode to schedule at short intervals, to keep all movies added into Radarr checked.
+This is an ideal scan mode to schedule at short intervals to keep all movies added into Radarr checked.

 #### Single scan